QuanEstimation: An open-source toolkit for quantum parameter estimation: Overview

 The package structure of QuanEstimation is illustrated in Fig.~\ref{fig:package_structure}.
-The blue boxes, white boxes with blue edges represent the folders and files.
-The white boxes with orange boxes and gray boxes represent classes and functions/methods.
-The gray boxes with dotted orange boundaries are wrapped Julia methods which are solved in Julia, namely, this part of calculation are sent to Julia to execute.
+The blue boxes and the light blue boxes represent the folders and the files.
+The orange boxes and the gray boxes represent the classes and the functions/methods.
+The boxes circled by the dotted lines represents the wrapped Julia methods, which are solved in Julia, namely, this part of calculation are sent to Julia to execute.

 The functions for the calculation of the parameterization process and dynamics are in the folder named "Parameterization".
 In this folder, the file "GeneralDynamics.py" contains the functions to solve the Lindblad-type master equation.
-Currently, the master equation is solved via the matrix exponential.
+Currently, the master equation can be solved directly, i.e., solving the corresponding ordinary differential equation, or via the matrix exponential.
 To improve the efficiency, the calculation of the dynamics via the matrix exponential are executed in Julia and when the calculation is finished, the data is sent back to Python for further use.
 The file "NonDynamics.py" contains the non-dynamical methods for the parameterization, which currently includes the description via Kraus operators.
 Details and the usage of these functions will be thoroughly introduced in Sec.~\ref{sec:para}.

 The functions for the calculation of the metrological tools and bounds are distributed in two folders named "AsymptoticBound" and "BayesianBound".
-In the folder "AsymptoticBound", the file "CramerRao.py" contains the functions to calculate the quantities related to the quantum Cram\'{e}r-Rao bounds, and the file "Holevo.py" contains those to calculate the Holevo-type quantum Cram\'{e}r-Rao bound.
+In the folder "AsymptoticBound", the file "CramerRao.py" contains the functions to calculate the quantities related to the quantum Cram\'{e}r-Rao bounds, and the file "AnalogCramerRao.py" contains those to calculate the Holevo-type quantum Cram\'{e}r-Rao bound and Nagaoka-Hayashi bound.
 In the folder "BayesianBound", the file "BayesCramerRao.py" contains the functions to calculate several versions of the Bayesian classical and quantum Cram\'{e}r-Rao bounds and "ZivZakai.py" contains the function to calculate the quantum Ziv-Zakai bound.
 The file "BayesEstimation.py" contains the functions to execute the Bayesian estimation and the maximum likelihood estimation.
 The aforementioned metrological tools and the corresponding rules to call them will be given in Sec.~\ref{sec:tools}.

 The functions for the calculation of metrological resources are placed in the folder named "Resource".
 In this folder, the file "Resource.py" currently contains two types of resources, the spin squeezing and the target time to reach a given value of an objective function, which will be thoroughly introduced in Sec.~\ref{sec:resource}.
 The resources that can be readily calculated via QuTiP~\cite{Johansson2012,Johansson2013} are not included at this moment.